Readers, please email me your questions. I will do my best to answer them.

 Q: Where and how do you write your books?

 A: Wherever I am when an idea hits me.
-I stop and make a note on my cell phone, a restaurant napkin, or a scrap of paper.
+I stop and make a note in my cell phone, on a restaurant napkin, or a scrap of paper.
 When I’m at home, I work on my laptop at my writer’s desk.
 First, however, I outline my story with paper and pen by trying to devise chapter titles and a few important, exciting events.
 Then, I fill in the scenes and actions.
 Sometimes, interesting events occur as I write that I didn’t expect!
+My detectives talk to me as I write and tell me what to record.

 Q: What was your first childhood memory?